 Today, many roles participate in performance testing— SREs, SDETs, developers, QA testers, and engineering managers, to name a few.
 While the bulk of the responsibility of testing usually falls on one team, other roles also incorporate quality metrics and testing into their activities.
 To enable effective collaboration, the testing solution should:

 Our teams at k6 have experienced all the challenges highlighted in this white paper.
-We've built two solutions to solve modern-day testing problems: k6 Open Source and k6 Cloud.
+We've built two solutions to solve modern-day testing problems: k6 Open Source and Grafana Cloud k6.
 Both solutions improve the testing process significantly, bringing cross-functional teams together for fast and effective performance testing.

-Scalability - We've made k6 Cloud scalable by running hundreds of machines to scale the tests and process metric data volume.
+Scalability - We've made Grafana Cloud k6 scalable by running hundreds of machines to scale the tests and process metric data volume.

 Automation - k6 natively supports the automation of performance testing, including valuable features like trending, test comparison, and notifications.